Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Why is drawdown type so important?

+Drawdown type changes your usable risk budget.
 A static drawdown stays fixed from the starting balance.
-A trailing drawdown moves upward as your equity hits new highs.
-That makes trailing models less forgiving, especially for traders who scale into positions or give back part of open profit.
+A trailing drawdown moves upward as your equity hits new highs, which makes it less forgiving for traders who scale into positions or give back part of open profit.

 A simple example: